CREW-WILDFIRE: Benchmarking Agentic Multi-Agent Collaborations at Scale: Benchmark Experiments

 \subsection{Outlook}

 Our study reveals that while existing multi-agent LLM frameworks demonstrate promising behaviors in simple, structured tasks, they struggle to generalize to complex, large-scale environments that demand dynamic coordination, role specialization, hierarchy, and real-time adaptation.
-These findings point to several critical directions for future research: 1) More scalable communication architectures are needed to manage information flow as agent populations grow, such as hierarchical or attention-based routing; 2) Effective abstraction and modularity in task planning may enable agents to better decompose and assign sub-goals in evolving scenarios; 3) Future systems should integrate uncertainty-aware reasoning and adaptive leadership to respond flexibly to noisy or incomplete observations.
-We envision \crewwildfire not only as a rigorous testbed for benchmarking progress, but also as a foundation for developing new models, protocols, and metrics that move LLM-based multi-agent Agentic AI closer to real-world deployment.
+These findings point to several critical directions for future research:

+\textbf{Scalable Architectures and Efficient Algorithms:} More scalable communication architectures are needed to manage information flow as agent populations grow, such as hierarchical or attention-based routing.
+Our benchmark reveals efficiency challenges in current algorithms when scaled to complex tasks, inspiring algorithm development that prioritizes both scalability and computational efficiency.

+\textbf{Adaptive Planning and Reasoning:} Effective abstraction and modularity in task planning may enable agents to better decompose and assign sub-goals in evolving scenarios.
+Future systems should integrate uncertainty-aware reasoning and adaptive leadership to respond flexibly to noisy or incomplete observations.

+\textbf{Evaluation and Human-AI Teaming:} Developing systematic methods to measure communication efficiency, redundancy, and coordination-specific metrics for large-scale multi-agent problems remains an open challenge.
+We will open-source all recorded observations, actions, and agent communications to enable deeper trajectory analysis.
+Additionally, while our environment supports low-level human control, studying human performance requires investigating complex human teaming dynamics with 10+ agents in large-scale dynamic tasks, which we plan to explore in future work.